tylerlong/slim_text/README.md

     1. ubuntu has this problem
         1. maybe it is a bug of the ibus input program
         2. ace editor have this problem, report the bug to them!
-        3. no problem if select some text then type to replace
     2. windows OK, Mac OK
 93. bug: if current focus is not the editor window, ctrl + s does not work
 96. bug: windows csharp file, show BOM as *